keboola/developers-docs/integrate/data-streams/tutorial/index.md

 {:toc}

-In this tutorial, we will set up a receiver for the [`issues`](https://docs.github.com/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#issues) event from GitHub Webhooks.
+In this tutorial, we will set up a source for the [`issues`](https://docs.github.com/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#issues) event from GitHub Webhooks.
 This will allow you to monitor and analyse activity relating to issues in any of your GitHub repositories.

 You will need your project's master token, and a GitHub repository in which you have the `Admin` role.

 ### Creating a Receiver

-To start ingesting events, you must first create a receiver.
-Send the following payload to the `https://buffer.keboola.com/v1/receivers` endpoint:
+To start ingesting events, you must first create a source.
+Send the following payload to the `https://stream.keboola.com/v1/branches/{branchId}/sources` endpoint:
 ```
 {
   "name": "Github Issues",